-Complaining about Shows You Don't Watch: Back when the show was aired in April 2010, a lot of people thought that it's promoting Japanese right-wing propaganda along with turning the Chinese as the "bad guys".
+Complaining about Shows You Don't Watch: Back when the show was aired in April 2010, a lot of people thought that it would be promoting Japanese right-wing propaganda along with turning the Chinese into the "bad guys".
 But throughout the show, the Big Bad happens to be a former Japanese soldier who went AWOL and the Mukden Incident shows that the perpetrators are the Japanese military generals.
 The Chinese and other foreign characters were just minor characters.

 Fridge Logic: Should they really be speaking Japanese so loudly in China the year being what it is?